didats/Slim4-Template/README.md

 **This is still on progress**

-As the default skeleton Slim 4 is too complicated for me and there are things that I dislike, I made my own version of template.
-This is way easier, at least for me.
-I put it as public repository in order for me to use it again on the next project.
-If somehow someone feel it is useful, then it is a bonus.
+The default skeleton from official page of Slim4 is quite difficult for me to understand, and not fun.
+This version is based on my understanding, and in my opinion quite easy.

+I am putting it to the public repository so I could use it in the future.
+I hope it could be also useful for the others.

 ## The very first

-You will need to clone this repository, by typing this command below:
+You will need to clone this repository, by typing:
 ```
 $ git clone https://github.com/didats/Slim4-Template your-directory-name
 ```